desiretech/lompang/README.md

 ##### WORK IN PROGRESS

 - This page
 - Instructions on how to deploy this SDK to your iOS codes
+- GeoSpatial functionalities that sits on top of the messaging layer
 - Sample codes / Quick projects
-- Spatial functionalities that sits on top of the messaging layer